-1. Use of JCQ guidelines:
+1. Use of JCQ Guidelines

-Hampstead School follow the current JCQ guidelines on providing word processors in exams.
-AARA 2020-2021 states: Centres are allowed to provide a word processor with the spelling and grammar check facility/predictive text disabled (switched off) where it is their normal way of working within the centre. (p57, Section 5:8:1 AARA 2021-22)
+Hampstead School follows the current Joint Council for Qualifications (JCQ) guidelines on providing word processors in exams.
+Access Arrangements and Reasonable Adjustments (AARA) 2022-2023 states:

+"Centres are allowed to provide a word processor with the spelling and grammar check facility/predictive text disabled (switched off) to a candidate where it is their normal way of working within the centre."